Olaf Scholz: The unlikely savior of Germany's SPD | DW | 27.09.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-It's time to take a fresh look at the man who revived the SPD who is so often likened to a robot and that his party never loved.
-It's a story of perseverance.
-But will head the next German government?

-As Olaf Scholz, the SPD chancellor candidate took the stage in their party headquarters on election night there were cheers and a banner saying "thank you."
-He had just achieved what had seemed impossible not so long ago: He had pulled the SPD out of the low polling numbers that had haunted it for years.
+As Olaf Scholz, the SPD chancellor candidate, took the stage in his party headquarters on election night, there were cheers and a banner saying "thank you."
+He had just achieved what had seemed impossible not so long ago: He had lifted the SPD out of the low polling numbers it had been witnessing for years.

-In the spring of 2021, the party polled at 15%, now it looks to have won 25.7% of the vote.
+In the spring of 2021, the party was polling at 15%.
+Now it looks to have won 25.7% of the vote.
 It has been a fantastic game of catch-up.

 Scholz, Scholz, always Scholz.
 During the election campaign, the SPD focused primarily on its candidate for chancellor.
-He dominated the posters, he stood on stages and he took part in political debates.
-The Social Democrats' campaign was all about the 63-year-old.
+He dominated the posters, he stood on the stages and he took part in the political debates.
+The Social Democrats' campaign revolved entirely around the 63-year-old.

 The image the SPD wanted to convey of him was one of a levelheaded statesman with robust government experience.
 They wanted him to appear the natural successor to Angela Merkel, who did not stand for re-election after 16 years as chancellor.
 Scholz has been the finance minister in Merkel's cabinet since 2018 and is also the vice-chancellor in the current governing coalition consisting of the CDU/CSU and SPD.
 He — like Merkel — will remain in his current office until a new government is in place.